goldfarb/BCL_Archive/README.md

 # Active Scripts

 In this section, a comprehensive account will be given of the scripts that are actively deployed on the server.
 This includes references to peripheral content as well as the order in which scripts were deployed.
-Public-facing pages are implemented as custom Wordpress [template](https://developer.wordpress.org/themes/template-files-section/page-template-files/#creating-custom-page-templates-for-global-use), comprising CSS, HTML, PHP, and Javascript within a single document.
-Alternately, there is a single local script used for populating the archive database from scratch, [db_pusher.php](#db_pusherphp); due to the extensive execution time (~10 minutes) of this script it must be run from the host's control panel using `cron`.
+Publicly-accessible pages are implemented as custom Wordpress [templates](https://developer.wordpress.org/themes/template-files-section/page-template-files/#creating-custom-page-templates-for-global-use), comprising individual files made up of CSS, HTML, PHP, and Javascript within a single document.
+Alternately, there is one "local" script used for populating the archive database from scratch, [db_pusher.php](#db_pusherphp); due to the extensive execution time (~10 minutes) of this script, in excess of the security-limitations of a web-server, its execution must be scheduled from the host's control panel using `cron`.

 ### upload_download.php